rgommezz/react-native-layout-primitives/README.md

 ## Motivation

 Layout is one of the most overlooked aspects of design systems.
 React Native provides the `View` component as the foundational building block for user interfaces.
 This low-level primitive offers significant flexibility, including over 50 style properties.
-But when you have that many options it's easy to get things messy, and it's a breeze to end up with code that:
+However, when you have that many options it's a breeze to end up with messy code, characterized by:

 - Mixing inline styles with styles defined in `StyleSheet`.
 - Utilizing arbitrary values, or "magic numbers."